lander2k2/kube-cluster/README.md

 # kube-cluster

-A utility to deploy test Kubernetes clusters to AWS using kubeadm, terraform and packer.
+A utility to deploy Kubernetes clusters to AWS using kubeadm, terraform and packer.

-Note: This is experimental and does not deploy production-ready clusters.
-The primary purppose for this repo is to spin up test clusters but can also be used as a starting point to automate the deployment of production-ready clusters or for platforms besides AWS.
+Note: This is still in development.
+Do not use for production unless you clearly understand how this installation process works and are capable of testing and verifying the results in your cluster.

 The Kubernetes community is still refining the management of cluster lifecycles.
 This repo simply offers a convenience until those processes are refined.